How to Tell Employees and Clients You’re Selling Your Business

 Once you and the new owner come to an agreement, you should discuss the transition with the rest of your employees.
 Since confidentiality is no longer the leading issue, it’s appropriate to be transparent about the logistics of the sale.
 You can help ease employee concerns by answering questions and explaining your reasons for selling your business.

 Introducing employees to the new owner will also help ease concerns in the company.
-The buyer is now not only the business owner, but also your employees’ new boss, and it’s important you’re present for the initial meeting.
-Take this time to encourage employees about the future of the company, and ensure their needs will still be met with the same level of care and understanding as before.
+The buyer is now not only the business owner but also your employees’ new boss, so it’s important you’re present for the initial meeting.
+Take this time to encourage employees about the company’s future and ensure their needs will still be met with the same level of care and understanding as before.
 Along with encouraging employees, you should remain positive in conversations with your other clients.
 Reassurance is key to ownership transitions and will help ease the inevitable road bumps in the process.

 Signing the Purchase Agreement

 Generally, signing the purchase agreement is the indicator for disclosing the news to the rest of your stakeholders.
 At this point, suppliers and the public should be aware of the transition.
-It’s important the news of your sale comes from your company, or competitors will likely misconstrue your reasoning for selling your business to show your company in a bad light.
+It’s important that the news of your sale comes from your company.
 Use transparency to your advantage here, and show that though the ownership is changing, your business is still the same in terms of ethics and concerns for the customer.

 Related reads: